katiehuangx/Transition-into-Data-Analytics/README.md

 - Must-have skill: Have to be **very, very, very resourceful** in looking for solutions and resolving errors.
 - It can take months and years, so if you're pressed for time, then you're better off taking Master or Bootcamp.
 - It's **doable** with consistency, hard work and determination. 🤓

+**Disclaimer**: I'm not an expert.
+Just a fellow transitioner who's looking to help anyone who's transitioning into this field too.

 ## 📚 Table of Contents
 - [How and Where to Start?](#how-and-where-to-start)